 The construction project is now complete, except for the beautiful steel railings that are still in production.
 These are now scheduled for installation in late June.

 Want to know the names of all the beautiful new plants out front?
 Please click here!

 When all the work is finished, the library will be even more user-friendly, beautiful, and safer as access from the main parking lot to the front entrance and entire front plaza will be completely renovated and greatly improved.
-A dedication ceremony is being planned for September, 2019, This will be the opening event of a whole series of festivities celebrating the library's 80th anniversary!
+A dedication ceremony is being planned for late summer or early fall.

 THANKS FOR YOUR PATIENCE!